IBPA/MutationDB/3_ML/README.md

+### Summary of the code in src?
+The code in each folder does one step of hyper-parameter optimization and cross-valiation.
+The code for Artificial Neural Network is in Python and the code for SVM and Naive Bayes is in R.

+### Folder structure
 1. Folders related to ANN:
 ANN_feature_selection: do backward feature selection using different hyper-parameters.
 ANN_feature_selection3: change one of the hyper-parameters and see how the performance change